microsoftgraph/dataconnect-solutions/Datasets/data-connect-dataset-groupdetails.md

 The GroupDetails_v0 dataset represents the Azure Active Directory (Azure AD) groups data for a tenant, such as Microsoft 365 groups or a security group.

+NOTE:

+- Currently, the MGDC platform ONLY supports extracting groups which have at least one valid user.
+Valid users are the users who have a valid mailbox (i.e. users having mailbox that is **not in inactive state**, **not soft-deleted** or **not hosted on-Prem**).
+The mailbox should also have it's account enabled (i.e. accountEnabled should not be set to false).
+Moreover, it should have a valid substrate mailbox (i.e. it should have an exchange license).
+Trying to extract groups not having any such valid user will result in no data to be returned for such groups.

 ## Scenarios

 The following are business scenarios that you can answer with this dataset: